zephyrproject-rtos/zephyr/boards/arm/mimxrt685_evk/doc/index.rst

 System Clock
 ============

-The MIMXRT685 SoC is configured to use the main system PLL at 250MHz as a source for the system clock.
-Other sources for the system clock are provided in the SOC, depending on your system requirements.
+The MIMXRT685 EVK is configured to use the OS Event timer as a source for the system clock.

 Serial Port
 ===========